You may want to read:

 Perhaps you’d like to take advantage of these “interconnected privileges of grace” as you think through how to respond to the Halloween dilemma.
 If you have questions, consider seeking out those who are competent in God’s Word and have the courage and compassion to communicate those truths with common sense clarity.
 You may also search our sanctification center for questions that are vital to you, whether about this holiday or other matters.
 Knowing how to respond is essential because your friends have different views than yours, so you want to be ready to engage them with charity and clarity.
 Let me share with you a few of those diverse perspectives using fictional narratives.

 What did you think when you heard the fictional stories about the different responses to Halloween?
-I am asking this question for two reasons: you probably have friends who represent most, if not all, of them, and how you think about your friends affect how you engage them.
+I am asking this question for two reasons: you probably have friends who represent most, if not all, of them, and how you think about your friends affects how you engage them.
 Emoting over Halloween in nonconstructive ways is easy and tempting but non-productive.
 Passion is fantastic, but humble self-awareness—an awareness that reminds you of who you were without Christ in your life—should temper any wayward enthusiasm.

 Without humility, passion creates disunity in our communities, which is why it’s helpful to consider that even if you are categorically opposed to Halloween and confident that you are right, everyone does not hold your perspective.
 Perhaps you are correct, and they need to change their minds.
 If so, ensure you have the relational bridge to communicate your view and the biblical clarity to share it.
 And above all, do so with humility.